ethyca/fides/docs/fides/docs/tutorial/pass.md

 ## Update the Google Analytics System Resource

-Now that the data collection practices in the Google Analytics script have changed, the associated Fidesctl System resource should be updated accordingly.
+Now that the data collection practices in the Google Analytics script have changed, the associated fidesctl System resource should be updated accordingly.
 Open the `fides_resources/google_analytics_system.yml` file in your favorite editor, and modify the last line (the `data_qualifier` configuration) so that it reads:

 ```yml
 data_qualifier: aggregated.anonymized.unlinked_pseudonymized.pseudonymized